-Juicy baked chicken thighs are a must-have in your dinner rotation, and our oven-baked take on chicken salmoriglio, gets its name from the simple sauce it cooks with.
+Juicy baked chicken thighs are a must-have for your dinner rotation.
+The oven-baked chicken salmoriglio, gets its name from the simple sauce it cooks with.

 What is Chicken Salmoriglio?